JericWang/jericwang.github.io/index.md

 2014, His project “Augmented reality astronomical observation assistant” won second prize at the Undergraduate Electronic Design Contest - 2014 Intel Cup Embedded System Design Invitational Contest (coverage is top 12 percent worldwide).

+2014, he received the honor, Merit Student of Beijing University of Posts and Telecommunications, as an undergraduate student.

 2014, His project “Intelligent information publication and monitoring system based on heterogeneous terminals” won second prize at the Innovation and Entrepreneurship Program.

+2014, he received a Secondary Scholarship for Undergraduate Students at Beijing University of Posts and Telecommunications.

+2014, he piloted the team, along with Weijia Li and Wenxing Wang, and they were designated as the Meritorious Winner in the 2014 Mathematical Contest in Modeling (coverage is top 9 percent worldwide).

+2012, he received a Secondary Scholarship for Undergraduate Students at Beijing University of Posts and Telecommunications.

 # Personal Interest
 An amateur swimmer, in breaststroke, freestyle, and butterfly.